Chronic Lower Back Pain Treatment Gilbert and Mesa AZ

 Muscle tightness and soreness can be relieved by massage.
 It can also help encourage blood flow to injured areas to speed healing.

 Sometimes all you need is a few days of ibuprofen, taken as directed by your doctor, to relieve pain and inflammation.
 If spasms continue, your doctor might turn to prescription medications such as muscle relaxers to help you find relief.
 For chronic pain, antidepressants can reduce symptoms.

 7. Lumbar medial branch radiofrequency ablation

 Lumbar medial branch radiofrequency ablation (RFA) is a procedure that follows a successful medial branch block.
 RFA uses heat to damage the nerves that send pain signals to our brain.
 This approach can lead to long-term pain relief, especially when combined with physical therapy and restorative exercise

 This minimally invasive device replaces chronic pain signals with a mild electrical current.
-The current produces a slight tingling sensation on the skin, replacing the feelings of pain.
+The current produces a slight tingling sensation, replacing the feelings of pain.
 For many patients, this represents a great option to avoid more invasive surgery.